Exodus: Gods and Kings: Plot

 Years later, Moses is injured in a rockslide.
-He encounters a burning bush and a boy, a messenger of the God of Abraham.
-While recovering, Moses reveals his past to Zipporah and reveals what God has asked him to do.
+He encounters a burning bush and a boy, a messenger of the God of Abraham called Malak.
+Moses reveals his past to Zipporah and reveals what God has asked him to do.
 This drives a wedge between the couple, but Moses leaves anyway.

-In Egypt, Moses reunites with Nun and Joshua, as well as meeting his brother Aaron for the first time.
+In Egypt, Moses reunites with Nun and Joshua, and meets his brother Aaron for the first time.
 Moses confronts Ramesses, demanding the Hebrews be released from servitude.
-Ramesses refuses to listen, insisting that freeing them is economically impossible.
-Upon Moses threatening Ramesses's life, Ramesses orders Moses's death, as well as killing random Hebrew families until Moses is found.
+Ramesses refuses, insisting that freeing them is economically impossible.
+When Moses threatens Ramesses's life, Ramesses orders his death, and the killing of random Hebrew families, until Moses is found.
 Using his military skills, Moses trains the slaves and leads them in an insurgency, prompting Ramesses to retaliate harshly.
 God's messenger appears to Moses and explains that ten plagues will affect Egypt.
 The first nine plagues deal massive damage to Egypt and its people, but Ramesses does not back down, even oppressing his own people to maintain his position.
-Moses is horrified to learn from God that the tenth plague will be the death of all firstborn children but follows through with the plan, instructing the Hebrews to protect themselves by covering their doors with lambs' blood.
+Moses is horrified to learn that the tenth plague will be the death of all firstborn children but follows through with the plan, instructing the Hebrews to protect themselves by covering their doors with lambs' blood.
 That night, all of Egypt's firstborn children die, including Ramesses's infant son.
-Ramesses, devastated, surrenders, allowing the Hebrews to leave.
+Devastated, Ramesses surrenders, allowing the Hebrews to leave.

 During the Exodus, the Hebrews follow Moses's original path through the desert towards the Red Sea.
 Still grieving his son, Ramesses assembles his army and gives chase.
-After making their way through a dangerous mountain pass, Moses and the Hebrews arrive at the edge of the sea, uncertain about what to do.
-In despair, Moses flings his sword into the sea, which recedes and clears a path to the opposite side.
-Ramesses and his army continue the pursuit, but Moses stays behind to confront them.
-The Red Sea reverts back, drowning the majority of the Egyptians who are still crossing.
+After making their way through a dangerous mountain pass, Moses and the Hebrews arrive at the edge of the Red Sea.
+Uncertain about what to do, Moses stops for the night in despair and flings his sword into the sea.
+During the night, a comet crashes into the sea.
+When the Hebrews awake, the sea has spread, opening a path to the opposite side.
+Ramesses and his army continue the pursuit, with many casualties.
+Ramesses and his men make it to the cliffs crossing the sea, so he sends them to attack while the Hebrews continue to cross.
+Moses stays behind to fight while his people run for their lives.
+Moses and his brother go under as the Red Sea reverts, drowning the majority of the Egyptians who are still crossing.
 Moses survives and rejoins the Hebrews.
-Ramesses also survives, but is distraught and stunned over the destruction of his army, and with no apparent way to return to Egypt.
+Ramesses also survives, distraught over the destruction of his army.
 Moses leads the Hebrews back to Midian, where he reunites with Zipporah and Gershom.
-At Mount Sinai, Moses transcribes the Ten Commandments which will be his replacement as the law when he dies.
+At Mount Sinai, Moses transcribes the Ten Commandments.

 Years later, an elderly Moses riding with the Ark of the Covenant sees God's messenger walking with the Hebrews through the desert.